 WitMotion sensor for Motion compensation

-If your actuators are slow or unpredictable, motion compensation might get off.
-If playing with motion compensation smoothing or scaling can't fill the gap, you can add a physical sensor.
+If your actuators are slow, imprecise, or unpredictable, motion compensation may become inaccurate.
+When tuning motion compensation smoothing or scaling is not enough to fill the gap, adding a physical sensor can significantly improve the result.

-The physical sensor will help Simhub to know the real orientation and feed accordingly the motion compensation layer ( OpenXR Motion compensation or OpenVR Motion compensation) Physical sensors allows to sense the 3 following components
+The physical sensor will help Simhub to know the real orientation and feed accordingly the motion compensation layer ( OpenXR Motion compensation or OpenVR Motion compensation) Physical sensors can measure the following three components:

 Yaw (can sometime overshoot or drift) in case of high velocity